What you'll find on this page

 You should also follow the guidelines for care and maintenance, which vary for each device.

-Patience and persistence pays off
+Patience and persistence will pay big dividends

 Please remember that progress may take time.
 However, being patient, persistent and consistent can help a great deal.